ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

    {: pre}

 2. Remove any pods that mount the PVC.
    1. List all the pods that currently mount the PVC that you want to delete.
-If no pods are returned, you do not have any pods that currently use your PVC.
+If no pods are returned, you don't have any pods that currently use your PVC.
       ```sh
       oc get pods --all-namespaces -o=jsonpath='{range .items[*]}{"\n"}{.metadata.name}{":\t"}{range .spec.volumes[*]}{.persistentVolumeClaim.claimName}{" "}{end}{end}' | grep "<pvc_name>"
       ```